HiGal/GogolLibrary/README.md

 </a>
 All documents are stored in Database

-which is typicly the abstract class for all documents.
+which is typically the abstract class for all documents.
 Below we have particular types of document extending from it:

 <a name="user">